 I don’t think I will ever reach a destination with it.
 It’s an ongoing refining process of learning what is enough and what is excess.

 Through the decluttering process, I’ve learned many lessons and have discovered some amazing decluttering benefits along the way.
-Here are seven of my favorites.
+Here are eight of my favorites.

 1. Save money